christophernhill/nese/network/file_transfer_performance/measurement/README.md

 The transfer performance is likely to be fairly variable on any shared system, but nevertheless these numbers are useful on providing some guidance for expectations.

-The end-to-end transfer speed is unlikely to be much faster than the transfer speed of the slowest intermediate step.